Building safer cultures where people feel respected, can speak up, are more creative, and more engaged.

 At their core, people crave safety.
 When they feel safe, they are more engaged, more creative, and build strong relationships.
 When people feel unsafe, experiencing harm as complex as harassment or as simple as communication breakdowns, they push back, they stop speaking up, and eventually they leave.

-Building off of his work in sexual violence prevention, original research on Emotional Safety, and years as a Human Resources Director, Tim makes what feels like a complex topic more approachable.
-By focusing on bringing humanity to compliance, Tim creates cultures where people truly feel safe.
+Building off of my work in sexual violence prevention, original research on emotional safety, and years as a Human Resources Director, I make what feels like a complex topic more approachable.
+By focusing on bringing humanity to compliance, I help create cultures where people feel safe.

-Coupling his own story having experienced sexual harassment along with his work as a Human Resources Director, Tim understand that making our people feel safe isn’t just a compliance matter; it’s a necessity rooted in humanity.
-Using his personal background and near a decade of professional work in compliance, prevention planning, and training and development, Tim shows how the important topic of feeling safe often doesn’t come down to incidents that make headlines, but instead is created and reinforced in our day to day culture.
+Coupling my story having experienced sexual harassment along with my work as a Human Resources Director, I understand that making our people feel safe isn’t just a compliance matter; it’s a necessity rooted in humanity.
+Using my personal background and near a decade of professional work in compliance, prevention planning, and training and development, I show how the feeling safe often doesn’t come down to incidents that make headlines, but instead is created and reinforced in our day to day culture.

 Making Compliance a Cultural Value

 Too often compliance is something we discuss from a place of mandatory.
 Where we don’t like to think of this topic until the worst-case scenario, and many times we act to avoid liability, building a culture where people care about each other’s Emotional Safety boundaries and needs doesn’t have to be stuffy.
 In fact, when issues of emotional safety are handled properly, people don’t just experience less harm, they are part of a stronger organization.

 Bridging the Generational Gap

 For years my research has focused on Generation Z and Millennials.
 By approaching this topic from the position of a seasoned people’s manager with a proven HR track record, I helps to bridge the gap for leadership, managers, and individual contributors of all ages.

 Finding Common Ground